Summer is a time to bask in the sunshine, enjoy nature and take on new experiences.

 Larson shares a few tips to make sure families of children who have mobility or health challenges can have enjoyable, do-able experiences.

 - Take on smaller adventures at first and build up to bigger activities.
 “Try going to the Como Zoo in St. Paul, or a smaller zoo in your area, first before you travel out of state to visit a larger zoo,” Larson says.
+According to its website, the Como Zoo is open to visitors but reservations are required and COVID-19 restrictions are in place.
+In general, it's a good idea to contact the place you'd like to visit before making firm plans.

 - Pre-plan your summer adventure.
 Be sure to bring all of the medical items you need and pack a change of clothes, sunblock, and any special foods.
 “The Gillette therapeutic recreation specialists can talk to families on the phone and help them plan,” says Larson.

 - Take advantage of special programs and sports activities geared towards people who have disabilities.
 For example, Larson suggests families might enjoy watching a wheelchair softball game.
 These games are an opportunity to let your child see athletes who are in similar physical condition play a sport and have fun on a team.
 The games are usually free.
-Go to the Courage Kenny Adaptive Sports and Recreation website to get a schedule of the games in the Twin Cities.

 - For outdoor activities, investigate organizations such as Capable Partners.
 This non-profit helps people fish, boat, hunt, and enjoy the outdoors in Minnesota no matter what their physical challenges.
+According to its website, Capable Partners is still hosting events in the summer of 2021 but the organizations advises people to take COVID-19 safety precautions.

 The Minnesota Department of Natural Resources has an online list of accessible recreation organizations.
 The list includes information about accessibility at Minnesota State Parks, campsites, trails and fishing piers.

-Larson cautions that families shouldn’t feel pressured to take on all-day activities or big adventures.
+Tammy Larson cautions that families shouldn’t feel pressured to take on all-day activities or big adventures.
 Even a few hours sitting by a lake or watching a ballgame can be enjoyable and rewarding.